 The old town stands on a headland.
-Houses are tightly crowded down to the seafront.
+Houses and luxury villa rentals are tightly crowded down to the seafront.
 The question many ask is Rovinj worth visiting?
 There are many Croatian islands that you might find more beautiful.

 And while Rovinj is a relatively small town, it is still a place worth visiting.
 It is famous for its crystalline waters, cobblestone laneway, and a healthy dose of nature.
 In the past few years, it has become synonymous with summer getaways.